Selection in ComboBox

 Blur event

-The Blur event will trigger when focus moves out from the component.
+The Blur event triggers when focus moves out from the component.

 <SfComboBox ID="combobox" TValue="string" TItem="Countries" Placeholder="e.g. Australia" DataSource="@Country">